 When planning a holiday to the Seychelles, it can seem a little confusing.
-Which island should I stay on?
-Do I visit more than one?
-Which islands are the best to stay on?
-How easy is it to travel between islands and what is there to see on each?
+Which island is the best to visit?
+How easy is it to travel between islands?
+What is there to see and do in the Seychelles?
 And when is the best time to visit?
-To help answer your questions, here's our ‘expert guide, based on first-hand knowledge from many visits by various members of the specialist Mahlatini team.
+To help answer your questions, here's our expert guide, based on first-hand knowledge from many visits by various members of the specialist Mahlatini team.

-The main island within the inner group is Mahe where 85% of the population live, including Victoria, the world's smallest capital.
+The main island within the inner group is Mahé where 85% of the population lives, including Victoria, the world's smallest capital.
 The main international airport is located here, and, with ferry connections to several of the inner islands, it is not surprisingly the best place to start a Seychelles island-hopping holiday.
-If you're coming to Seychelles following an African safari, and have a relatively short time in Seychelles, Mahe is often your best bet to cut down on a bit of travelling.
+If you're visiting the Seychelles following an African safari, and have a relatively short time in Seychelles, Mahé is often your best bet to cut down on a bit of travelling.

 La Digue Island

-A real highlight is to explore the meandering lanes and discover the islands numerous picturesque beaches, perhaps the most famous being Anse Source dArgent.
+A real highlight is exploring the meandering lanes and discovering the island's numerous picturesque beaches, perhaps the most famous being Anse Source d'Argent.
 For a slightly longer cycle ride, pack a picnic and head to the east coast for more dramatic beaches, often with hardly another person on them.

 La Digue is packed with guest houses and B&Bs, but the best hotel by far is Le Domaine de L'Orangeraie on the west coast, a boutique 4* deluxe property with just 50 rooms and suites built into the hillside.

 Seychelles' ultimate luxury barefoot paradise islands are legendary and there are several within the ‘inner islands, most requiring helicopter transfers.
 They are perfect as a base for your entire stay if you simply wish to chill, or can be combined into a tailor-made itinerary with helicopters between different islands.